 A national Healthcare Organization recognized that interprofessional collaboration improves patient outcomes.
 To grow their collaborative culture, the Organization wanted to give employees an engaging, seamless meeting experiences.
 It was important that employees focus on the purpose and outcomes from a meeting rather than meeting mechanics.
 Unfortunately, existing room configurations and legacy conferencing platforms stood in the way.

 The Organization set their sights on creating entirely new meeting experiences at their global headquarters.
 These room experiences and capabilities would then serve as templates that could scale across other corporate sites and health clinics.

 WWT implemented a completely enhanced meeting experience for the Organization's 155 rooms at its global headquarters.
 Solutions were built for huddle spaces, small meeting rooms, medium conference rooms, large conference rooms and large training centers.

 The engagement began by WWT collaboration consultants leading an Envisioning Ideation Session to define the Organization's next-generation collaboration experience.
 Stakeholders identified that they needed collaboration solutions that satisfied more than a laundry list of technical requirements but also considered social, behavioral and perceptual elements.

 - Be easy to use.

 - Deliver a consistent experience across phones, desktops and conference rooms.

 - Easy to find and reserve.

-- Support the ability to join meetings from anywhere, on any device.
+- Flexible with the ability for employees to join meetings from anywhere, on any device.

-To accomplish these objective, WWT collaboration architects designed rooms that integrated Cisco Webex Room Kit with Solstice and Teem.
+To accomplish these objectives, WWT collaboration architects designed rooms that integrated Cisco Webex Room Kit with Solstice and Teem.
 Rooms were outfitted with:

 - Dual or single screens.